cmcmA20/cubical-mini/CONTRIBUTING.md

 We very much appreciate contributions in the form of pull requests (PRs).
 When preparing a PR here are some general guidelines:

+- Abstract and automate as much as you can!
+Performance and conciseness are top priorities, though feel free to generously sprinkle comments if the code becomes too dry.

 - To test your changes before submission, run `make` at the top level, which will generate all required `Everything` files in `src/README.agda` and then typecheck the latter file.
+  Or you can just run `make test`.

 - Please read through and clean your code before making a PR.
 Clean code has reasonable line length (<100 characters), good indentation,